sreeram2001/ReactJS/Notes/NotFound 404/NotFound.md

 => Here we create a Link redirect to home page as mentioned with the Home page route.

 => Using the component : Route search starts from top-bottom under switch, anything that does not match will match with '*' route and load its corresponding path.
+Here it loads the NotFound Component created by us.

 `      <Route path="*">
       < NotFound />